Rhododendron periclymenoides

-Rhododendron periclymenoides, the pink azalea or pinxter flower, is a species of shrub in the heath family Ericaceae.
-It is native to eastern North America, where it is widespread from Alabama to New Hampshire.
+Rhododendron periclymenoides, commonly called the pinxterbloom azalea, (Note: Or pinkster azalea &c.) pinxter flower or pink azalea, is a species of shrub in the heath family Ericaceae.
+A North American azalea, It is native to the eastern United States, where it is widespread from Alabama to New Hampshire.
 It is often found in riparian areas, in wet to dry forests.

 This species produces showy pink flowers in the spring.
 They have 2 in long stamens; they carry a strong, sweet scent similar to petunias.
 The leaves are bright green and ovate.
 The trunk grows to be about 9 ft tall.
 Like many members of the genus, the plant contains toxins in all parts of the flower.

 Description

 Rhododendron periclymenoides occurs throughout the Eastern United States, from southern New York south to Georgia, with isolated populations in Midwestern states.
 This plant prefers habitats in swamp margins, moist woods and open areas with full to partial sunlight or high, open shade.
 Soils in which Rhododendron periclymenoides grows best are typically acidic, rich in humus and retains moisture but should still have some drainage.
 Common ecosystems in which this plant can be found are oak-hickory, oak-pine- spruce-fir, maple-beech-birch and white- ed-jack pine.
 Common pollinators of R. periclymenoides are hummingbirds and butterflies.